• Home

 4. Blockchain (especially stablecoins)

-Let’s consider the prominent use cases of the blockchain trend that was a popular one of the 2023 fintech trends and will remain on top in 2024:
+Let’s consider the prominent use cases of the blockchain in fintech trend that was a popular one of the 2024 trends and will remain on top in 2025:

 Stablecoins' ascendance